 After it has failed to remain out above the 91.00-.23 range in recent trading, next lower support in the 9.100-90.50 area was violated prior to the recent squeeze back up to that area which ultimately failed again over recent weeks.
 That still leaves historic 89.50-.00 area support tested during December through February and just missed in late May as the lower support.
-Yet in the wake of FOMC moving to a seemingly more aggressive tightening, it is back toward 92.30-.00.
+Yet in the wake of FOMC moving to a seemingly more aggressive tightening, it was back into 92.30-.00 area once again, from which it is currently fading once again.
+That puts the focus back on the 91.00-.50 area with higher resistances quite a bit above 92.30-.00 (see the weekly chart.)